 The top 3 placing in each category in the road race will be awarded a time bonus of 15 seconds for 1st place, 10 seconds for 2nd place and 5 seconds for 3rd place.
 In addition, a stage win prize of $75 / category will be awarded in CAT 1/2/3, 4 and Women’s races and $50 in CAT 5.
 Riders must be eligible for GC in order to be eligible for any primes or prizes.
 If a rider wins a stage or prime then fails to gain a GC placing the stage winnings will go to the next placed rider.

-Two race numbers must be worn, as per the diagram in the race bible.
+Two race numbers must be worn, as per the diagram in the race bible, plus an RFID timing chip on your helmet.
 Numbers may not be folded, cut, overlapped or covered. ** Remember, if we can’t see your number, we can’t give you an accurate finishing time!

-The feed zone is located 1 km after the T-Intersection when entering Loop B. Only the CAT 1/ 2/3 group will be allowed to feed in this race, at the beginning of their second lap.
+The feed zone is located 1 km after the T-Intersection when entering Loop B. Only the CAT 1/ 2 and 3 groups will be allowed to feed in this race, at the beginning of their second lap.
 Feeding will not be available for the other groups unless the Commissaire announces this in advance.
 Feeding will only be allowed from the south side of the road.
 No feeding will be allowed on the first lap for any of the categories unless authorized by the Commissaires.

 Corner marshals will be available at the corners, top and bottom of the bridge, the feed zone and at the finish line.
 These marshals will make every effort to stop traffic for the turns, but racers must proceed with caution.
 Please follow the instructions of the volunteers at all times.
 Also, please be aware that the corners and the feed zone are neutral zones where no racing is allowed.
 This zone includes the area 25 meters before each and after the cones in the feed zone.
 Racers must turn to the outside of the cone in the center of the road and may not cut the turn.
 There will not be a rolling enclosure or closed course.